Ankitsingh52/FileOrganizer/README.md

 - Clone the repository
 - type `npm link` on terminal

-## To change pep command
+## To change pep command:
 - Goto `package.json` bin property and change pep to something of your choice

-## Commands
+## Commands:
 ```
-    - help : List all the Commands we can Perform
+    - help : Lists all the Commands we can Perform
     - tree : Shows a tree like structure of the directory
     - organize: This organizes the files based on some predefined categories such:
         - Documnents